riteshapatel/cj-terraform/visual-studio-code.md

 ### This is not a debate

 This is a proposal to `add` and not `replace`.
 There is `no one size fits all`.
 Every developer is different.
 Has preferred `toolset`.
 Has deep customizations to their likings.
 We are not asking to run `Visual Studio Code` on the server.
-Instead, use it's built-in `SSH capabilities` to increase productivity and take advantage of all the bells / whistles provided by the IDE - the code editor.
+Instead, use it's built-in `SSH capabilities` to increase the productivity, development workflow and take advantage of all the bells / whistles provided by the IDE - the code editor.